Last Updated on

 Millions upon millions of people have rounded shoulders which is proven to be detrimental to health over time.
 A person’s shoulders should sit back, but many people develop rounded shoulders over time from driving, hunching over at a computer monitor, or by carrying out repetitive tasks on a daily basis.

 A person can perform dumbbell fly’s to help correct this problem.

 A dumbbell fly is performed by lying down on an incline bench.
 Then the person needs to extend their arms in front of them, while keeping their legs stationary.
 They should then grab two dumbbells that are at least 20 pounds and extend their arms to the side while holding the weight.

 Once the arms have been extended they should go back to their original starting position.
-A person can also use exercises such as resistance bands, or weighted shoulder shrugs to help correct this problem.
+A person can also use exercises such as muscle rollers to deeply relax tight muscles and reduce tension, stretchy resistance bands, or weighted shoulder shrugs to help correct this problem.

 6)..
 Back Extensions